meltingcore/bg/food-court/Rules.md

 Use this to guide your strategy and scoring plan.

-Note: Special abilities are evaluated only from recipes you serve, not recipes you cook and a card cannot participate in more than one special ability occurrence.
+Note: Special abilities are evaluated only from recipes you serve, not recipes you cook, and a card cannot participate in more than one special ability occurrence.

 Example: If you play with the French deck (where the special ability is entrée + appetizer = +1 and